rifqiharrys/sdb_gui/README.md

 ### Support Vector Machines

 The adjustable hyperparameters for SVM method are kernel type, kernel coefficient (gamma), regularization parameter (C), and degree (which working for polynomial kernel only).
-The default hyperparameter values are poly for kernel type, 0.1 for gamma, 1.0 for C, and 3 for degree.
+The default hyperparameter values are rbf for kernel type, 0.1 for gamma, 1.0 for C, and 3 for degree.

 ## Features